shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

 ## Exercise 3 - Create Products

-In this exercise, you will adding products and services for use on work orders and add them to the price list.
+In this exercise, you will be adding products and services for use on work orders and add them to the price list.

 ### Task 1 - Add Inventory Product